 Mount Vernon's preservation experts answer some of the most frequently asked questions.

-From April 1-October 9, 2019, scaffolding covered the west front of George Washington’s Mansion so that Mount Vernon’s preservation staff could undertake restoration work.
+Beginning in March 2022 and continuing until the spring of 2023, scaffolding will cover the east front of George Washington’s Mansion, so that Mount Vernon’s preservation staff can undertake needed restoration work.

 Sanding, is designed to answer two purposes—durability, & representation of Stone; for the latter purpose, and in my opinion a desirable one; it is the last operation, by dashing, as long as any will stick, the Sand upon a coat of thick paint.
 This is the mode I pursued with the painting at [Mount Vernon]…